Population Properties of Binary Black Holes with Eccentricity: Conclusion

 \section{Conclusion}

-In this paper, we reanalyzed the significant BBH events ($\rm FAR < 1~yr^{-1}$) from O3 and O4a, using source-parameter inferences and population models which allowed for orbital eccentricity.
-Finding no significant evidence for eccentricity in any event or the population overall, we bound the eccentric source-frame branching ratio to be below $\zeta_\epsilon\leq0.0239$.
-We furthermore show the inferred distribution of highly eccentric objects depends strongly on prior modeling assumptions.
-Other than eccentricity, our analysis largely replicates the headline conclusions presented in an analysis of the GWTC-4 population, despite using completely different waveform models, source-parameter inference, and underlying source-population inference engine called \gwk.
-Our analysis is the first to fit all features of the BBH population while accounting for orbital eccentricity.
+In this paper, we reanalyzed the significant 153 BBH events ($\rm FAR < 1~yr^{-1}$) from GWTC-4 catalog, using source-parameter inferences and population models which allowed for orbital eccentricity.
+Finding significant evidence for eccentricity only in one event but not in the population overall.
+We furthermore show the inferred distribution of highly eccentric objects depends strongly on prior modeling assumptions about the population.
+By contrast, the inclusion or omission of the single event with the largest statistical evidence for eccentricity to account for substantial systematics (GW200129\_065458) does not necessarily materially change our conclusions about the population.
+For some sets of assumptions about the population, this source would unambiguously indicate a nonzero branching ratio for significantly eccentric events; for other frameworks, however, this event provides minimal new information.

+Other than eccentricity, our analysis largely replicates the headline conclusions presented in an analysis of the GWTC-4 population, despite using completely different waveform models, source-parameter inference, and underlying source-population inference engine called \gwk \cite{gwkokab2024github,2026PhRvD.113j3003Q}.
+Our analysis is the very first to fit all features of the BBH population while accounting for orbital eccentricity.
 Our work demonstrates that orbital eccentricity can be efficiently incorporated into conventional analyses of source-parameters and populations, producing robustly similar results, and provides a prototype and benchmark for all such future studies.